litentry/litentry-parachain/README.md

 they will use `release` or `production` cargo profile, respectively.

-To build the litentry-parachain runtime wasm manually:
+To build the litentry-parachain runtime wasm:

 ```
 make build-runtime-litentry